leviathanbadger/cc-web-components/PROJECT-PLAN.md

     to inspect shadow DOM internals in our tests.
 In summary, testing will require a bit of boilerplate, but using the right tools and helpers will mitigate the difficulty.

-  - Ensuring Cross-Browser Compatibility: Our use of modern APIs (Web Components, WASM, pointer events, etc.) means older browsers (like IE11 or old Edge) won’t support the library.
+  - Ensuring Cross-Browser Compatibility: Our use of modern APIs (Web Components, pointer events, etc.) means older browsers (like IE11 or old Edge) won’t support the library.
 This may not be a real “pain point” if we target evergreen browsers, but it’s worth acknowledging.
     Mitigation: Clearly state the supported browsers (likely the last two versions of Chrome, Firefox, Safari, and Edge).
 If necessary, include polyfills for Custom Elements and Shadow DOM (there are polyfill libraries for Web Components) for any environment that might lack them.
-However, since Web Components and WASM have been supported by all major evergreen browsers for a few years, we may decide not to bundle polyfills and instead note the requirements.
+However, since Web Components have been supported by all major evergreen browsers for a few years, we may decide not to bundle polyfills and instead note the requirements.
 For pointer events, virtually all modern browsers support them (and if not, we can fall back to mouse events).
 For Houdini, as noted, we will check for support before